-- progress_logger (str or logging.Logger, default='pyomo. contrib.pyros') - Logger (or name thereof) used for reporting PyROS solver progress.
-If a str is specified, then logging.getLogger(progress_logger) is used. - backup_local_solvers (list of Solver, default=[]) Additional subordinate local NLP optimizers to invoke in the event the primary local NLP optimizer fails to solve a subproblem to an acceptable termination condition. - backup_global_solvers (list of Solver, default=[]) Additional subordinate global NLP optimizers to invoke in the event the primary global NLP optimizer fails to solve a subproblem to an acceptable termination condition. - subproblem_file_directory (None, str, or path-like, default=None) - Directory to which to export subproblems not successfully solved to an acceptable termination condition.
+(str or logging.Logger,

+default=<PreformattedLogger pyomo.contrib.pyros (INFO)>) - Logger (or name thereof) used for reporting PyROS solver progress.
+If a str is specified, then progress_logger is cast to logging. getLogger(progress_logger).
+In the default case, progress_logger is set to a pyomo.contrib.pyros.util.PreformattedLogger object of level logging.INFO.

+- backup_local_solvers (list of Solver, default=[]) Additional subordinate local NLP optimizers to invoke in the event the primary local NLP optimizer fails to solve a subproblem to an acceptable termination condition. - backup_global_solvers (list of Solver, default=[]) Additional subordinate global NLP optimizers to invoke in the event the primary global NLP optimizer fails to solve a subproblem to an acceptable termination condition. - subproblem_file_directory (None, str, or path-like, default=None) - Directory to which to export subproblems not successfully solved to an acceptable termination condition.
 In the event keepfiles=True is specified, a str or path-like referring to an existing directory must be provided. - bypass_local_separation (bool, default=False) This is an advanced option.
 Solve all separation subproblems with the subordinate global solver(s) only.
 This option is useful for expediting PyROS in the event that the subordinate global optimizer(s) provided can quickly solve separation subproblems to global optimality. - bypass_global_separation (bool, default=False) This is an advanced option.
 Solve all separation subproblems with the subordinate local solver(s) only.
 If True is chosen, then robustness of the final solution(s) returned by PyROS is not guaranteed, and a warning will be issued at termination.
 This option is useful for expediting PyROS in the event that the subordinate global optimizer provided cannot tractably solve separation subproblems to global optimality. - p_robustness (dict, default={}) This is an advanced option.
 Add probustness constraints to all master subproblems.
 If an empty dict is provided, then p-robustness constraints are not added.
 Otherwise, the dict must map a str of value 'rho' to a non-negative float.
 PyROS automatically specifies 1 + p_robustness['rho'] as an upper bound for the ratio of the objective function value under any PyROS-sampled uncertain parameter realization to the objective function under the nominal parameter realization.